 Typical radon testing technology used in mainland United States (charcal canisters or electric-powered devices) are impractical in Puerto Rico because of high humidity and power outages.
 The recovery and rebuilding of communities following the aftermath of 2017 Hurricanes Irma and Maria presented an opportunity to develop radon prevention and mitigation strategies in 2019.
 Initially, EPA sampled indoor radon air in over 170 single-family residences in the municipalities of San Sebastian.
-Lares, Cales, Arecibo, Moroxis, Camuy, and Hatillo and later expanded the project to other municipalities such as Rincon, Aguada, Ruadallia, Isabela, Querbardilas, Barceloneta and Vega Baja.
-The quality assurance protocols were anchored in American National Standards institute/American Association of Radon Scientists and technologistic (ANS/JAARS) Tsathadrads of practice (ANS/JAARS, 2019).
+Lares, Cales, Arecibo, Moroxis, Camuy, and Hatillo and later expanded the project to other municipalities such as Rincon, Aguada, Ruadalla, Isabela, Querbardilas, Barceloneta and Vega Baja.
+The quality assurance protocols were anchored in American National Standards institute/American Association of Radon Scientists and technologist; (ANS/JAARS) Tsathadrads of practice (ANS/JAARS, 2019).
 The sampling was designed in two stages: scoping and confirmatory sampling.
 The scoping sampling was conducted using Correntium Home (CH) electronic monitors and Ferm systems.
 Locations measuring above the EPA Action Level of 4 pC/L with CH were measured at the second stage of the sampling using RAD7 and Corentium Pro Continuous Radon Monitors (CRMS).
 Nationally certified radon sampling in the second stage.
 Also, during the study, the nationally certified radon mitigation professionals led by one such professional levels.
 Typical radon testing technology used in mainland United States (charcoal canisters or electric-powered levels.

-Mapping radon in Puerto Rico proved to be a complicated endeavor given the COVID-19 pandemic in Mapping Takon in Planto Nico proves to obe a complexicate encessive given use ComPlantemic tim 2020.
-EPA and UPAK continue to work on the project, however, results have not been finalized, and no scientific report has been published yet.
-Unfortunately, EPA cannot share preliminary data this time because it contains privileged information.
-Nevertheless, preliminary data from the study does show homes with levels over 4 pCr/L (EPA Action Level) that might need mitigation to protect the health of their inhabitants.
+Mapping radon in Puerto Rico proved to be a complicated endeavor given the COVID-19 pandemic in Wapping fault in Plento Nico proves to be a compactate encourse given the COVID-59 particle and no scientific report has been published yet.
+Unfortunately, EPA cannot share preliminary data at this time because it contains privileged information.
+Nevertheless, preliminary data from the study does show homes with levels over 4 pC/L (EPA Action Level) that might need mitigation to protect the health of their inhabitants.